About

 Executive Board*

-Member: Jamie Hartmann-Boyce, University of Massachusetts Amherst @jhb19
+Member: Jamie Hartmann-Boyce, University of Massachusetts Amherst @jhb19.bsky.social

 Member: Ce Shang, Ohio State University @Ce_Shang_HE